Installing School Bus Decals – Vinyl Lettering

 Masking Tape isn’t used in graphics installation to actually “Mask” anything.
 It’s used to hold graphics in place.
 This is helpful in holding large graphics and decals in place.
 Though many masking tapes can be used, we like to use tapes that will not leave glue and not damage painted surfaces.
 Safe release tapes are preferred.
 The Blue and Yellow safe release tapes by 3M are great.
 All tapes are not created equal.
 Read the labels to find what working surfaces and temperatures are recommended.
 The tapes will also have a working time.
 This is the amount of time they are able to be safely removed.
 Always work within this time.

-Vinyl application tools come in many different sizes, and materials.
+Vinyl application tools come in many different sizes and materials.
 But, for the decals and striping that go on a school bus, we can limit our picks.
 A plastic squeegee will be adequate for our needs.
 The type of plastic squeegee should be left to the installer.
-Most likely the quantity of decals you install will dictate the squeegee that’s best for you.
+Most likely the number of decals you install will dictate the squeegee that’s best for you.
 One option to consider is whether to have a squeegee that has a protective felt edge, or protective sleeve on it.
-These are used to protect vinyls such as printed vinyls and reflective tapes that have no application tape on their surface.
+These are used to protect the face of vinyls, such as printed vinyls and reflective tapes that have no application tape on their surface.

 Heat Gun or Heat Torch